begriffs/decaying-accumulator/README.md

 In applications such as realtime crowd voting or an audio VU meter, we want a number which spikes upward but decays to zero over time.
 This module captures exactly this, with no extra frills.

+The file `demo/votes.html` lets you play with this module through an HTML meter and voting buttons.